 A banner CTA can be used to pull your visitors’ attention towards, discounts, promotional offers, new releases, etc. and get them to take action on these offers or check out your new (range of) products.

 But if the design of the banner does not go in line wiht your overall store’s design and color palette, you run the risk of the banner coming across as a random display ad for another site and your customers ignoring your banner CTA because of that.

-If you build these CTAs well, you can use them pretty much anywhere; on your homepage, your blog, your product pages, and even your blogs; and it won’t even affect your visitor experience negatively.
+If you build these CTAs well, you can use them pretty much anywhere; on your homepage, your blog, your product pages, landing pages and even your blogs; and it won’t even affect your visitor experience negatively.